This is why 9/11 will probably never be a national holiday

 In 2001, Congress did designate Sept.
 11 as "Patriot Day," a national day of mourning for the victims of 9/11, but it is not an official federal holiday.

-While many have suggested turning it into federal holiday, there are multiple factors working against the idea.
+While many have suggested turning it into a federal holiday, there are multiple factors working against the idea.

 Historians note that American holiday's typically do not commemorate tragedies, for one.